-Blue-Green Canada, an alliance of labour and environmental groups, calculate that for every \$1 million invested in the fossil fuel sector two jobs are created; and 15 jobs are created in the clean energy sector32.
-If we use those numbers as a guide then New Brunswick could create up to 7500 jobs a year in clean energy.
+Blue-Green Canada, an alliance of labour and environmental groups, calculates that for every \$1 million invested in the fossil fuel sector two jobs are created; and 15 jobs are created in the clean energy sector32.
+If we use those numbers as a guide, New Brunswick could create up to 7500 jobs a year in clean energy.
 Compare this potential to the Energy East pipeline.
-The Conference Board of Canada in a report for TransCanada finds that total potential job creation of 6,570 direct (3,248 during construction and 3,322 during operation) in total over 20 years.33 Clearly, the real job growth potential for New Brunswick is in clean energy.
+The Conference Board of Canada, in a report for TransCanada, finds that the potential job creation is 6,570 direct (3,248 during construction and 3,322 during operation) in total over 20 years.33 Clearly, the real job growth potential for New Brunswick is in clean energy.

-A Climate Action Plan for New Brunswick

-To create jobs in the growing clean energy sector Canada and New Brunswick must regulate steep greenhouse gas emissions reductions to stimulate innovation and creativity.

-New Brunswick generated about 15 million tonnes of greenhouse gas emissions in 2014.34 Projections for 2020 and 2030 suggest emissions will grow slightly and then remain flat.
-These projections might give comfort to people focused on whether New Brunswick will meet its 2020 target of cutting emissions 10% below 1990 by 2020.
+20 A Climate Action Plan for New Brunswick To create jobs in the growing clean energy sector Canada and New Brunswick must regulate steep greenhouse gas emissions reductions to stimulate innovation and creativity.
+A Climate Action Plan for New Brunswick New Brunswick generated about 15 million tonnes of greenhouse gas emissions in 2014.34 Projections for 2020 and 2030 suggest emissions will grow slightly and then remain flat.
+These projections might give comfort to people focused on whether New Brunswick will meet its 2020 target of cutting emissions 10% below 1990 levels by 2020.
 Government of Canada projections are that New Brunswick's emissions in 2020 could be 17 million tonnes; so more action in the near term is required to reach our goal of about 15 million tonnes of emissions.
 But we can't stop there.
-To really deal with climate change we also need a strong 2030 target.
-Along with New England Governors and other Atlantic Premiers, New Brunswick has agreed to a regional goal of 35% to 45% percent below 1990 by 2030.
+To really deal with climate change, we also need a strong 2030 target.
+Along with New England Governors and other Atlantic Premiers, New Brunswick has agreed to a regional goal of 35% to 45% percent below 1990 levels by 2030.
+Fig. 10.
+New Brunswick's 2014 Greenhouse Gas Emissions